By Kitaw Yayehyirad KITAW (Yayeh KITAW) – 7 November 2019

 At the multilateral level, narratives advocating the Good of connecting the next 46 per cent to accelerate the implementation of the Sustainable Development Goals are necessary more than ever but no longer sufficient.
 Containing the Bad and Repressing the Ugly is more and more critically needed to ensure a higher aggregate contribution of the growth of the Internet to the interconnected goals of the 2030 Agenda.

 It is time for multilateral and other actors to acknowledge that neither the utopian hopes and optimistic narratives, nor the dystopian fears and pessimistic discourses reflect the evolving and more complex uses of the Internet witnessed in our current era.
-The rise of Social Media Platforms and frontier technologies (Artificial Intelligence, Advanced Biometrics etcetera) are reportedly posing new challenges to human rights.
+The rise of Social Media Platforms and Frontier Technologies (Artificial Intelligence, Advanced Biometrics etcetera) are reportedly posing new challenges to human rights and to values that are enshrined in the United Nations organizations serving as guiding principles for international civil servants in all their actions.
 The future of privacy, free expression, and democratic governance rests on policy choices and actions made or not today.

 New perspectives are needed from scholars, intergovernmental bodies, policy makers and technologists when pursuing their respective missions, seeking for a deeper understanding of nuanced issues beyond just technological advancements.
 This could be achieved through innovative forms of partnerships driving thinking and advocating practices so that digital advancements are informed, with evidence, by their holistic social and human impacts when addressing developmental challenges outlined in the 2030 Agenda.